They’re not as cautious as other birds,

 these passerines along Central Park West

-hopping between hillocks of cobbled stone
+hopping the hillocks of cobbled stone

-or perched on the shoulder of the park wall,
+or perched on the shoulder of the park wall.

-There’s no crumbs tossed freely, least of all for her.
+There’s no crumbs tossed freely for her.

-She must be rude before she’s skittish, beak barbed
+She must be rude, beak barbed and

-and mischievous under the vending carts.
+mischievous under the vending carts.

 She feigns interest in a well-placed pretzel,

-waiting only for the hand to release,
+waiting for the hand’s absent-mindedness,

-her shuffle like the Tramp’s own deceptions
+her sidle like the Tramp’s penguin shuffle.

-it is impossible to say for certain
+it’s impossible to say for certain whether

 Someday these finches will sing for their meals